tayre/ex-sandbox/2048/README.md

 ## Overview

-2048 is a sliding tile puzzle game where the objective is to combine tiles with the same numbers to create a tile with the value 2048.
+This is a clone of 2048 - a sliding tile puzzle game where the objective is to combine tiles with the same numbers to create a tile with the value 2048.

-Features:
-- Classic 2048 gameplay - merge tiles to reach 2048!
-- Keyboard controls (arrow keys)
-- Touch controls for mobile devices
-- Smooth tile slide animations
-- High score tracking system
-- Real-time updates via Phoenix LiveView

 ## Project Structure